RaymanNg/3D-Wind-Field/.github/ISSUE_TEMPLATE/help-wanted.md

 ---

-Please do Not post a issue asking for complete code specially for your purpose, this kind of issue is not welcomed.
+Please do NOT post a issue asking for complete code specially for your purpose, this kind of issue is not welcomed.

 **Describe your problem**
 A clear and concise description of what your problem is.